usnistgov/CastVoteRecords/index.md

 \</cdf:CVRContestSelection\>

-From the above, Kurt's (\_1HSK) position on the ballot is third and she was ranked second.
+From the above, Kurt’s (\_1HSK) position on the ballot is third and she was ranked second.
 This is represented by setting CVRContestSelection.SelectionPosition to 3 and SelectionPosition.OptionPosition to 2.
 Depending on how the contest